coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Queries related to funding a Colorado Department of Corrections’ inmate’s account may be directed to the Inmate Bank office at (719) 269–4271.

-Family, friends, and other interested parties that wish to fund the account of an inmate in a county jail may do so by contacting the sheriff’s office in the county where the jail is located.
+Family, friends, and other interested parties who wish to fund the account of an inmate in a county jail may do so by contacting the sheriff’s office in the county where the jail is located.

 disclaimer